winstxnhdw/unity-vscode-boilerplate/README.md

 ### Add NuGet Packages

 `UnityNuGet` is a native, fast and lightweight NuGet client wrapper for Unity.
-Powered by the .NET CLI, say goodbye to the [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) bloatware!
+Powered by MSBuild and .NET CLI—say goodbye to the [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) bloatware!

 ```bash
 dotnet add UnityNuGet package <package-name>